Ying2019F/CVII_SemesterProject/README.md

 To run ssd_amazon_detect.ipynb to do the detection on a single tote image

-# 3. Consent to forward to Amazon Robotics
 # 4. For Groups:
   * Mask-RCNN: Sophia Abraham
   * YOLO: Bhakti Sharma